 Of course, the main problem with traditional chemical lume is that it needs to be ‘charged’ either at direct sunlight, some lamp or in a place with bright ambient lighting.
 Also, it will lose its charge fairly easily, which makes it not as attractive compared to a tritium-illuminated variety.

 On the other hand, a watch with its main elements covered in Superluminova (or a similar luminous compound) often looks more visually appealing than a timepiece fitted with dozens of tiny tubes.

 Frankly, I can’t tell you anything about this movement barring the fact that it is fairly expensive even when sold at wholesale prices and is extremely hard to find.
-It looks like the proprietor of Deep Blue brand has got a really good deal for this tiny engine.
+It looks like the proprietor of the Deep Blue brand has got a good deal for this tiny engine.

-At 45 millimeters in diameter, the watch is large as it is (you can see it even while looking at the dial that somehow reminds me of that ‘cat with the small face’ internet meme), and the way its massive bezel is matched by a considerable body with very solid-looking bracelet makes it look almost immense.
+At 45 millimeters in diameter, the watch is large as it is (you can see it even while looking at the dial that somehow reminds me of that ‘cat with the small face’ internet meme), and the way its massive bezel is matched by a considerable body with a solid-looking bracelet makes it look almost immense.

 Still, the feeling is a bit deceptive.
 If you have a normal (or just a tad above average) wrist girth, the Depthmeter Pro will probably look like simply an average oversized diving watch: not large enough to be ridiculous, but, at the same time, not just like an ordinary Rolex Submariner “homage” that you usually get in this price range.

 See also: IWC Aquatimer Deep Two diving instrument

 Build quality: 5/5